Sierpc: World War II

+As part of the Holocaust, the Germans destroyed Sierpc's Jewish community.
+On 8 Nov 1939, the Jews of the town were deported to ghettoes from which they were eventually sent to Nazi concentration camps.
+During the Holocaust, approximately five thousand Jews from Sierpc and its environs were murdered.
+An organization of Jewish Holocaust survivors from Sierpc compiled a large compendium of testimony on Jewish life in Sierpc before the war, relationships between the Jewish and Polish communities in the town, and the horrors which the Jews of Sierpc suffered in the Holocaust.

 Places of interest

 The Museum of the Countryside

 It is an open-air museum and is located in the suburbs of Sierpc in the valley of the Sierpienica River and its confluence with the Skrwa Prawa.
 Though it looks like a separate and independent village because of its great area (about 60.5 hectares) and because it is fenced, the museum is included within the town's borders.
 The village is made up of 11 farms (houses - cabins, barns, cowsheds, granaries, pigsties), an inn, a blacksmith's workshop, an oil - mill, a windmill, a manor house, a small chapel and a wooden church.
 Everything was collected from different regions of Masovia.
 The architecture of houses reminds that from 19th or early 20th century.
 Also inside the houses there are pieces of furniture, utensils, equipment and hand-made decorations which are appropriate to the epoch.
 Each season there are exhibitions devoted to traditional Masovian customs i.e. "Christmas in Mazovie Region", "Easter in Mazovie Region".
 Also children can find something interesting for them : "Palm Sunday in Skansen museum", "Sunday in Skansen museum", "Cooking in the middle of the glade", "Children's Day in Skansen museum", "Honey harvest in Skansen museum" or "Harvest season in Skansen museum".

 A few movies have used the museum as a location.
 The most famous are: Pan Tadeusz, Ogniem i mieczem and Szwadron.